Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf

-As shown in Fig.~\ref{fig4}, we find that the stellar masses of the {\sc Indiv} runs are likely to be larger than those in the {\sc Burst} ({\sc SIMF}) runs by 132\%(58\%) and 51\%(8\%) for {\sc Halo~1} and {\sc Halo~2}, respectively.
-However, this pattern is reversed in the {\sc Halo3} case.
+As illustrated in Fig.~\ref{fig5_SMHM}, the stellar mass estimates are generally consistent across the three methods, with no significant systematic differences among the {\sc Burst}, {\sc Simf}, and {\sc Indiv} runs.
+For Halo3, which exhibits the smallest stellar mass ($M_{\star} \lesssim 700 M_{\odot}$), the {\sc Indiv} method yields a slightly lower mass compared to the {\sc Burst} and {\sc Simf} methods.
+However, this appears to be a stochastic effect caused by small-number statistics.
+Additional simulations with different random seeds confirm that there is minimal variation in stellar mass attributable to the sampling method and the associated feedback.
 This trend will be discussed in detail in Section~\ref{sec:3.1.1}.
-Also, we compare our SMHM relationship estimates with the best-fit results from previous abundance-matching studies (e.g., \citealp{Behroozi2013, Brook2014, Garrison2016, Munshi2021}) and simulated values from other theoretical works (e.g., \citealp{Munshi2013, Wheeler2015, Wheeler2019, Munshi2021}).
-Notably, \citet{Munshi2021} predicted a steeper slope in the UFD regime, represented by the blue dash-dot line, where the fit is based on other simulated results shown as gray circles in Fig.~\ref{fig4}.
-They assumed an increasing scatter in the SMHM relationship as one moves to lower mass regimes, compared to the fits from the abundance-matching approach using smaller scatter.
-Our results lie between these fits, which are based on varying assumptions regarding the level of scatter.
+In Fig.~\ref{fig5_SMHM}, we compare our SMHM relationship estimates with the best-fit results from previous abundance-matching studies (e.g., \citealp{Behroozi2013, Brook2014, Garrison2016, Munshi2021}) and simulated values from other theoretical works (e.g., \citealp{Munshi2013, Wheeler2015, Wheeler2019, Munshi2021}).
+Notably, \citet{Munshi2021} predicted a steeper slope in the UFD regime, represented by the blue dash-dotted line, where the fit is based on other simulated results shown as gray circles in Fig.~\ref{fig5_SMHM}.
+They assumed a larger scatter in the SMHM relation toward lower-mass regimes, compared to abundance-matching-based fits, which typically exhibit smaller scatter.
+Our results fall between these two trends, each reflecting different assumptions about the degree of intrinsic scatter.